-Camden is working to identify a range of sites that could be used to provide homes to replace those lost as a result of HS2, in order to allow people to stay in the area.
+Camden is working to identify a range of sites that could be used to provide homes, includingintermediate housing for leaseholders in the Euston area to replace those lost as a result of HS2, in order to allow people to stay in the area.
 While the timing of demolitions associated with HS2 is to be established by parliament, Camden Council requires that the delivery of replacement homes is timed so that tenants who will lose their homes only move once.
-Where reasonably practical, therefore, replacement homes should be completed before the demolition of existing homes commences and so priority will be given to reprovision sites.
+Where reasonably practical, therefore, R replacement homes should be completed before the demolition of existing homes commences and so priority will be given to reprovision sites.
 As part of the additional housing provision through infill and renewal sites in existing housing estates (see below), Camden Council will seek to make additional intermediate and private housing delivered in the Euston area available for potential purchase by leaseholders who will lose their homes as a result of HS2.